Coronavirus: 'Radical Change' To Life; Only 1 U.S. State Has Not Reported A Case

 "The lives of millions of people in our region are undergoing radical change.
 There is quite simply a new reality," Kluge said in a briefing that was held in a U.N. building that has been nearly completely abandoned as workers stay home to practice social distancing.
 As Kluge spoke, a large bottle of hand sanitizer sat on the table in front of him.

-The U.S. has more than 4,600 cases of the respiratory virus.
-Both New York and Washington state are reporting nearly 1,000 cases.
+The U.S. has more than 5,600 cases of the respiratory virus, as of midday Tuesday, and 94 people have died.
+New York is reporting some 1,700 cases, and Washington state is reporting nearly 1,000.

-Hospital in Mass. will be dedicated to treating COVID-19 patients
+Hospital in Massachusetts will be dedicated to treating COVID-19 patients

 The Carney Hospital in Dorchester, Mass., is being remade into what is believed to be the first U.S. hospital devoted entirely to caring for COVID-19 patients, in a process that will begin on Tuesday.